View navigation

 While these rules do not solely relate to surveillance cameras in the same way the 'invasive video recordings' law does, they are a broader set of principles that must be adhered to by anyone involved in public or private surveillance.

-Do I Need to Post Signs if I Have Installed Surveillance Cameras?
+Do I Need to Post Signs if I Have Installed Surveillance Cameras in Texas?

 In short, no. There are no requirements in Texas, or any other State, to post notices that you have installed surveillance cameras as long as they are in a public place.